MetOffice/jules/doc/source/namelists/jules_deposition.nml.rst

       Switch for calculation of deposition fluxes as opposed to deposition velocities.

       TRUE
          Calculate deposition fluxes.
-This requires that the concentrations of atmopsheric tracer species are provided as prescribed data (see :ref:`supported-prescribed-variables`).
+This requires that the concentrations of atmospheric tracer species are provided as prescribed data (see :ref:`supported-prescribed-variables`).

       FALSE
          Calculate deposition velocities.